Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 -  It is the current unstable version and is to be avoided.
 -  It is the version that will be retired soon.
 -  It is the version with the latest features.
--  It is the safest version for long-term support.
+-  It is the safest version for long-term support. -----> correct

 Q32.Which of the following is NOT a valid stream in Node?

-- process. stdinfo
+- process. stdinfo -----> correct
 -  process. stdin
 -  process. stdout
 -  process. stderr